Half Marathon Recovery Week

 Not reducing the long run

-This is key.
-The long run carries the most load.
-Cutting it helps complete the recovery process.
+This is key to your overall training success.
+The long run carries the most physical and mental load in your routine.
+Cutting it moderately helps facilitate and complete the recovery process more effectively.

 Feeling guilty

-Recovery isn’t lazy.
-It’s a deliberate phase that enables long-term performance.
+Recovery isn’t lazy or unproductive.
+It’s a deliberate and essential phase that allows the body and mind to repair, recharge and ultimately enables sustained long-term performance.

 How You Know It Worked